chaotetung/CAAQA_notes/CAAQA_notes.md

 # Preface
 - The instruction set architecture is playing less of a role today than in 1990.
 - Single-thread performance of general-purpose microprocessors has stalled.
+# 1 Fundamentals of Quantitative Design and Analysis
+## 1.1 Introduction
+- The rapid improvement of computer performance come both from technology advances and design innovations.
+- The RISC-based machines focused the attention of designers on two critical performance techniques, the exploitation of *instruction-level parallelism* (initially through pipelining and later through multiple instruction issue) and the use of caches (initially in simple forms and later using more sophisticated organizations and optimizations).
+-